 Sewer Overflows

-If an overflow discharges or not is dependent upon a number of factors, including how much rain falls over a given period of time.
-The result is that not all overflows discharge every time it rains — in fact, some overflows will go months or years without discharging.
-Though both types of overflow points generally have the same function, the distinction between constructed separate sewer overflows and combined sewer overflows is made for engineering and regulatory purposes.
+For your information, there are a number of factors that determine if an overflow discharges, including how much rain falls over a given period of time.
+The result is that not all Wastewater Overflows discharge every time it rains.
+In fact, some Wastewater Overflows will go months or years without discharging.

 Many of the overflows that exist throughout MSD’s service area are a legacy of our aging sewer system.
 Even though most overflows predate MSD’s creation in 1954, they are still our responsibility,and efforts to address the issue must continue.